From Surviving to Self-Discovery: My Journey Into Therapy

 - Nov 10, 2025

-Working in the field of addiction and mental health, I met countless people who were doing exactly what I had done , getting through each day the only way they knew how.
+Working in the field of addiction and mental health, I met countless people who were doing exactly what I had done, getting through each day the only way they knew how.
 Some used substances, others used humour, work, or people-pleasing.
-We all had our ways of coping, of avoiding the parts of ourselves that felt too painful to face.
+We all had our ways of coping, avoiding the parts of ourselves that felt too painful to face.

 The Turning Point

-Through my own therapy, I learned that the voice in my head , the one that told me I wasn’t good enough, that I should be doing more, that everyone else had it figured out, wasn’t the truth.
+Through my own therapy, I learned that the voice in my head, the one that told me I wasn’t good enough, that I should be doing more, and that everyone else had it figured out, wasn’t the truth.
 It was an old story, built from shame, fear, and survival.

 Slowly, I began to meet myself with compassion rather than criticism.
 And that changed everything.